PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day3.md

 ### 2.2  Strategy (10:00-11:00)

 Before we conduct the Turing Test, we need to devise a strategy that will enable us to 'expose' the machine.
 Together with your fellow group members, you will develop such a strategy by drawing up a setting, its corresponding conditions, and questions.
-After the experiment, we will see which group succeeded, and which failed in the quest to identify the chatbot.
+After the experiment, we will see which group succeeded, and which failed in the quest to identify both the chatbot, and human correctly.

 __2.2a__ How to tell the difference between a robot and a human?